-Use 0.1 mm beads for bacteria, 0.5 mm beads for yeast, fungi and tissue culture cells and 1.0 mm or 2.5 mm beads for fresh plant and animal tissue.
-If you have solid tissue, pre-chop it into pieces with a single-edge razor blade**.
+Use 0.1 mm beads for bacteria, 0.5 mm beads for yeast, fungi, and tissue culture cells and 1.0 mm or 2.5 mm beads for fresh plant and animal tissue.
+If you have solid tissue, pre-chop it into pieces less than 1 mm in cross-section with a scalpel or single-edge razor blade**.
 Up to 400 mg (wet wt) of biomaterial can be disrupted per ml of extraction media.
 In most applications, beads made of glass or zirconia-silica give excellent results.
-In special cases (grinding dry leaf material, wet grinding soaked seeds, disrupting skin or cartilage) beads made of denser material such as zirconia or steel may be required.
+In special cases (grinding dry leaf material, wet grinding soaked seeds, disrupting skin or cartilage) use beads made of denser material such as zirconia or chrome steel may be required.
 Click here for additional guidelines on selecting bead media.

 Operating the Mini-BeadBeater

 1) Load 1 to 24 microvials into the vial holding ring.
 The vial holding ring can be conveniently placed on a provided blue vial ring holder (AKA: up-side-down tumbler)).
 Distribute the microvials symmetrically -- as you would do when loading a centrifuge.
 If beadbeating less than 4 sample microvials, insert additional empty microvials so that there are at least four microvials in the vial holding ring.

 2) Place the loaded vial holder ring on the aluminum wiggle-head (the latter being attached to the motor): Rotate the loaded vial holder ring to a position where the hole in the vial holder ring is aligned with the anti-rotation pin sticking out of the wiggle-head.
 Slide the vial holder ring down the pin and seat it on the wiggle-head.
 Next, align the large, black plastic hold-down cap and slide it down to make contact with the tops of the microtube.